How to identify sheep, cattle, pigs and goats when exporting to the EU from January 2021.

 You currently use the country code ‘UK’ on ear tags on livestock.

-To export livestock to the EU in a no-deal Brexit, you’ll need to make sure your livestock are also tagged with an ISO country code, which is either:
+To export livestock to the EU from 1 January 2021, you’ll need to make sure your livestock are also tagged with an ISO country code, which is either:

 - GB (or GBR)